uscensusbureau/recon_replication/README.md

 1. Copy the census tract extract to S3 if desired
     - `aws s3 cp rhdf_bt_0solvar_extract.csv <S3ROOT>/2010-re/hdf_bt/`

-### Shutdown AWS EMR cluster
+### Shutdown AWS cluster
-At the point where the reconstructed HDF files for both experiments and the solution variability results are created and copied into S3, the EMR cluster may be shutdown.
+At the point where the reconstructed HDF files for both experiments and the solution variability results are created and copied into S3, the cluster may be shutdown.